binoculars/aws-lambda-ffmpeg/README.md

 Downloads the file that gets uploaded to the source bucket, streams it through FFmpeg, outputs a scaled mp4 file and a png image, and then uploads both files to the destination bucket.

 ### IAM Execution Role Policy
+This will be created by the gulp upload task by default.

 ```JSON
 {
     "Version": "2012-10-17",